 Let’s write a blog post.
 Is it done yet?
-I wish it was that easy, but as companies are seeing the value of writing good blog articles to drive company visibility it’s an important question: How long does it take?
+I wish it were that easy, but as companies see the value of writing good blog articles to drive company visibility, it’s an important question: How to write engaging blog posts?

-- We need you to write a blog post on this topic.
+- Please write a blog post on this topic.

 Strategic writing – like anything that takes an advanced skillset – can take time and include a certain amount of steps.
 Those steps can help us be on track for content success.
-Of course, it’s good to know those steps to understand what’s involved.
-Even when it’s just at a high level.
+But, of course, it’s good to know those steps to understand what’s involved, even when it’s just at a high level.

 To start, it’s good to remember that the writers might not be the subject matter experts on the topic.
-And googling the topic won’t help you become an expert and offer a unique opinion on it.
-But nonetheless keyword research matters.
-The first step once you have a topic in mind should be to see what people are searching for.
+And googling the issue won’t help you become an expert and offer a unique opinion.
+Nonetheless, keyword research matters.
+So the first step once you have a topic in mind should be to see what people are searching for.

-Make sure you know who you are trying to reach, what topics to cover and determine your publishing frequency.
+Ensure you know who you are trying to reach, what topics to cover, and determine your publishing frequency.

 Step 1: Keyword research